jakefoster954/FosdemExperimentation/README.md

 ` brew install act`

+### Issues
+This doesn't currently work.
+Receives the following error:

+`❗  ::error::Error: Unable to locate executable file: gem.
+Please verify either the file path exists or the file can be found within a directory specified by the PATH environment variable.
+Also check the file mode to verify the file is executable.`

+This does not happen in GitHub.

 ## Vale
 Vale is an open source, command line tool that helps you get real time feedback on your writing style as you write.